 I know, you hear it all the time but do you actually do it?
 Iced coffee may keep you awake during your lecture but having it as a replacement for every meal is not the best idea.

 Learning to get more diversity in your diet can really make you feel great!
 When in doubt, eat colourful meals.
-This means different fruits and veggies instead of coffee and fried chicken.
+This means different fruits and veggies instead of coffee and greasy food like fried chicken.

 University is a great time to get involved, try new things and push your limits but don't take this too far.
-Joining ten clubs, taking all the advanced classes and saying yes to every plan your friends throw at you will eventually cause you stress.
+Joining 10 clubs, taking all the advanced classes and saying yes to every plan your friends throw at you will eventually cause you stress and lead to burnout.

 Find a few things you love to do and don’t spread yourself too thin, remember to take time for yourself.

 Eat, sleep, study, repeat.
 Routine can be good but remember to keep active as you navigate university.
-Just thirty minutes of activity can really help your mind and body stay healthy and happy.
+Just 30 minutes of activity can really help your mind and body stay healthy and happy.

-Another one you hear all the time but trust me I’m no stranger to the late nights.
+Another piece of advice you hear all the time.
+But trust me— I’m no stranger to the late nights.
 Getting too little sleep will eventually wreak havoc on your physical and mental health.

 Especially during exam season, it’s important to remember that the less sleep you have the harder retaining material will be!